verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ```

-- If `enabled` is set to `false`, then no clusters created in Rancher will be automatically registered by Verrazzano.
+- If `enabled` is set to `false` (the default), then no clusters created in Rancher will be automatically registered by Verrazzano.
-  - `enabled` is set to `false` by default.
-If the field is not explicitly set, then no Rancher clusters will be automatically registered.
+- If the field is not explicitly set, then no Rancher clusters will be automatically registered.
 - If `enabled` is explicitly set to `true`, then Verrazzano will automatically register clusters created in Rancher that match the `clusterSelector` field.
   - The `clusterSelector` field implements a [LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/{{<kubernetes_api_version>}}/#labelselector-v1-meta).
+  - Any cluster created with a label that matches the `clusterSelector` will be automatically registered by Verrazzano.
   - If the `clusterSelector` field is omitted, then all clusters created in Rancher will be automatically registered.
-  - Any cluster created with a label that matches the `clusterSelector` will be automatically registered by Verrazzano.

 ## Preregistration